GerritCodeReview/aws-gerrit/dual-master/README.md

 * `GERRIT_VOLUME_SNAPSHOT_ID` : Optional.
 Ignored if GERRIT_VOLUME_ID is not empty.
 Id of
 the EBS volume snapshot used to create new EBS volume for Gerrit data.
 * `GERRIT_VOLUME_SIZE_IN_GIB`: Optional.
 The size of the Gerrit data volume, in GiBs. `10` by default.
+* `FILESYSTEM_ID`: Optional.
+An existing EFS filesystem id.

+    If empty, a new EFS will be created to store git data.
+    Setting this value is required when deploying a dual-master cluster using existing data as well as performing blue/green deployments.

 #### REPLICATION SERVICE